lewis831/albums/README.md

 Click here to see a video of the app: https://www.youtube.com/watch?v=tfL7ve0JBHU

-1. To get started first Xcode and Android studio then install the following in terminal:
+1. To get started first install Xcode and Android studio then install the following in terminal:

       brew install node